Ethical Principles and Publication Policy

 (1) Actions against scientific research and publication ethics are as follows:

-a) Plagiarism: To present the original ideas, methods, data or works of others as their own work, in whole or in part, without attribution in accordance with scientific rules,
+a) Plagiarism: To present the original ideas, methods, data or works of others as one’s own work, in whole or in part, without attribution in accordance with scientific rules,

 b) Fraud: Using data that does not actually exist or that has been falsified in scientific research,

-c) Distortion: To falsify research records or data obtained, to present devices or materials that are not used in the research as if they were used, to falsify or shape the research results in line with the interests of the people and institutions that receive support,
+c) Distortion: To falsify research records or obtained data, to present devices or materials that are not used in the research as if they were used, to falsify or shape the research results in line with the interests of the people and institutions that receive support,

 ç) Republishing: To present the repetitive publications as separate publications in academic appointments and promotions,